MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/control_surface.md

 * `Button`: Represents a button (used by many transport controls)
 * `ControlSwitchButton`: Used as a command for plugins to switch modes, for example switching from omni mode to sequencer mode in the channel rack.
-* `JogWheel`: Represents an encoder used for transport and navigation
+* `JogWheel`: Represents an encoder used for transport and navigation.
     * `StandardJogWheel`: Scrolling and changing selection
+    * `ShiftedJogWheel`: Scrolling and changing selection, but along the opposite axis
     * `MoveJogWheel`: Moving selection
 * `TransportButton`: Buttons used for transport
     * `PlayButton`